Colorado Revised Statutes 18-2-201 through 206 defined conspiracy. Under those statutes, a criminal conspiracy occurs when:

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Denver, Colorado, and surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

-Experienced Denver conspiracy lawyers Jason Savela and Ryan Dawson can help if you have been accused of this crime.
+Experienced Denver conspiracy lawyer Jason Savela can help if you have been accused of this crime.
 Despite conspiracy being defined so broadly, there are still numerous defenses to the crime.

 - Abandonment—you abandoned the conspiracy before the crime occurred.